This Gluten Free French Silk Pie is an oldie but goodie. It gets its name from the luscious silky smooth texture of the chocolate filling!

 The original recipe did contain raw eggs, but I’ve added an extra step in this recipe to cook the eggs to a temperature that will kill any bacteria.

 Gluten free French silk pie is sure to become one of your new favorite pies of all time!!

 Gluten Free French Silk Pie

-- 1 blind baked gluten free pie crust
+- 1 blind baked flaky all butter gluten free pie crust

 - 4 large eggs

 - 2 oz (57g) unsweetened chocolate, roughly chopped